Murali3824/QUESTION-PAPER-GENERATOR/README.md

 -   🔄 Implementing Forgot Password

-#### To run the React News App on your local machine, follow these steps:
+#### To run the MERN Authentication on your local machine, follow these steps: